-The Healthy Choices Programming at the ILRC had pretty humble beginnings.
-Many years ago, members had asked if we could host some cooking classes.
+The Healthy Choices Program had pretty humble beginnings.
+Many years ago, participants had asked if we could host some cooking classes.
 These classes started out with simple recipes being cooked by the group of attending paritipants and always ended with sharing the meal that had been prepared.
 Along the way, was information about how to do this for yourself at home and people began to get excited and more informed about the choices they could make when it came to their nutrition and overall health.
 Years ago, there was very little funding to promote this specific initiative - but eventually the United Way of Thunder Bay was approached with the concept and the newest version of Healthy Choices was born in 2008!

 The United Way agrees that the benefits of ensuring that all Persons with Disabilities have access and information to make the best choices possible is important.
 This program goes well beyond the science of eating healthy and staying active - it gives us the ability to explore food in the social sense as well.
 Coming together as a group; learning and sharing in the process is what has made this program the success it is today.

-Each month, eligible participants will receive a good gift of items that they can use to cook at home.
+Each month, eligible participants will receive a food gift of items that they can use to cook at home.
 Accompanied by recipes and storage tips, the food gift is a teaching tool that enables participants to experience healthier choices and greater variety.
 The food gift generally enables a single person to access fresh, whole foods that can be prepared to accommodate up to 5 days of meals (in accordance to the Canada Food Guide portion requirements).
 This group learns to cook new and healthy meals, shop for healthier food choices, and maintain a food budget.

-- Any active participant of our centre may request to be involved in this area of Healthy Choices.
+- Any participant of our centre may request to be involved in this area of Healthy Choices.

 Please note that Good Food Bag is intended only as an education tool to enable independent persons with disabilities to become familiar with and learn more about making healthy choices.
 This is not intended as emergency food or as a substitute for the amazing and much needed work undertaken by other organizations that provide that specific service.